 Do you ever feel like giving up on women because dating feels weird?
 I can relate.
 While I may not be dating women romantically, I do know all about self-doubt and social anxiety.
 That creeping fear that there might be something wrong with you.
 I feel it too–whenever I’m trying to expand my social circle or meet new people.

-I recently went on a Bumble “BFF” and felt so icky afterward.
+I recently went on a Bumble “BFF” date and felt so icky afterward.
 Even writing about it now brings up negative vibes.
 Bumble BFF is a feature on Bumble that you can use to meet friends.
 The friend component of the app is an excellent idea, and it has tremendous potential.
 Unfortunately for me though, my first meetup was just as awkward as dating, if not more so.
 But that’s a story for another day.

 The point is, it’s human to feel like something’s wrong with you when every woman you date never seems to want to go out again.
 It sucks when a woman says yes to a second date and then ghosts you when you try to confirm it.
 Even worse is when you get stood up, flaked on, or blown off at the last minute.
 I’ve been there too, and it’s a super shitty feeling.